langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 The usage of these libraries is almost entirely transparent for the user and actual JavaScript code required is minimal or even nonexistent.
 Total size of these two libraries is very small and because there are no other dependencies the web pages load very fast.

-## How it works
+## How it works:

 ## Prerequisites

-Web pages created with the framework must include scripts to install these HTMX and AlpineJs libraries, usually in the Head section of the web page.
+Web pages created with the framework must include scripts to install HTMX and AlpineJs libraries, usually in the Head section of the web page.
 See RealWorldSharp AppHead.cs file for an example.

 ## 1. Coding with HtmlSharp